 Whether you know it or not, the business you have right now, with all its imperfections, could be your path to the life of your dreams.
 Your business is supposed to serve your life, not the other way around.
 Unfortunately, most of the time it doesn’t work that way.

-Most business owners I know work hard, are passionate about their product or service, and are making, selling, and delivering something that people want.
+Most business owners I know work hard, are passionate about their product or service, and are making, selling and delivering something that people want.
 But it’s just not enough.
 They don’t get back from their business what they put into it.
 Business owners are often consumed by their business.
-Their business takes their life rather than giving them more life.
+Their business consumes their life rather than giving them more freedom in it.

 If that sounds like you, don’t worry.
 It’s a painful reality that you absolutely have the power to change.

 We’ve spent the last 40 years at EMyth helping business owners take back their life.
 To us, that means creating a business you love leading and a life you love living.
 From the place you’re standing that might seem like “pie in the sky,” but it’s exactly the kind of transformation we see every day in businesses and in the lives of business owners throughout the United States and around the world.

 So with all the possibilities of the new year still before you, I’d like to highlight four key drivers behind making your business the vehicle for achieving your dreams that it was meant to be.
 There’s no better time to take back your life than right now.